 - You enjoy total darkness as you sleep.
 Blackout curtains will block all light even as the sun starts rising, helping you to get longer, deeper sleep.

 - You work night shifts.
 If you need to rest during the height of the day, you certainly don’t want any sunlight to be present in your room.
 Blackout curtains will prevent this from occurring while reducing external noises, allowing you to enjoy undisturbed sleep.

 - You have an infant or small child.
 Once the kids are tucked away in bed, you want to make sure they stay asleep!
 Blackout curtains are a great way to create the ideal sleep environment for your little ones.

 - You want to protect your furniture.
 Since light can’t pass through, your furniture will be fully protected from the wear and tear of the sun’s rays.

 - You want to darken a media room.
-Have a home theater or other media room you want to keep dark?
+Have a home theater, game room or other media room you want to keep dark?
 Blackout curtains are the perfect choice.

 Choose Room Darkening Curtains If:

 - Partial light adds to the function of the room.
 For instance, you may choose to hang room darkening curtains in your office to assist with the glare of your computer.
 Or, perhaps you have a man cave that would benefit from a darker design but could still use some minimal light to enjoy the space.

 - A room in your home gets too warm.
 Some rooms get more direct sunlight than others.
 However, that doesn’t necessarily mean that you want that room to be completely dark.
 Room darkening curtains offer a happy medium by keeping your room cool while still allowing partial light to pass through.

 We hope you better understand the difference between room darkening curtains and blackout curtains.
 If you’re ready to shop. – whether for your home or travelling RV – order blackout custom curtains from Spiffy Spools today.
 With a variety of fabrics and patterns, we make it easy to design window treatments that fit your exact specifications and style.